Menu

 10. Players who are uncomfortable playing with certain players should not attend a Paddle Box Play event.

-Ladder and Shootout Play
+League and DUPR Shootout Play

-1. These two forms of play offer a higher level of competition than most other forms of play, as each week you are assigned to a group of players very closely matched to your skill level.
+1. These forms of play offer a higher level of competition than most other forms of play, as each week you are assigned to a group of players very closely matched to your skill level.
 Your performance is tracked each week, compared to others, and ranked.
 As a result your standing can climb or fall in relation to others, week-by-week, and you can be assigned to a higher or lower-skilled group in subsequent weeks.

 Round Robin